Enaium/jimmer-dto-lsp/README.md

 }
 ```

-In Linux or MacOS your path should be like this:
+In Linux or macOS your path should be like this:

 ```json5
 {